Remote Project Management: 8 Killer Hacks To Rock Like A Pro

 But never forget to be constructive while giving feedback.
 Focus on the performance and be clear with your points without creating chaos.

-Moreover, it would be better to keep things private and always follow up to see if your team members are considering your advice or not.
+Moreover, it would be better to keep things private and always follow up to see if your team members are considering your advice.
+Be sure to check out this employee cost calculator if you are wondering how much does an employee cost.

 These tips mentioned above are your shortcut to ace remote project management.